mleverance/sc_shell_lessons/02-navigating-files-directories.md

 ```

 **Your output from this command should be a list of the files on your desktop and should include the folder data-shell.
 Take a moment to confirm that is the case.**

+> ## Listing Recursively and By Time
+>
+> The command `ls -R` lists the contents of directories recursively, i.e., lists
+> their sub-directories, sub-sub-directories, and so on at each level.
+The command
+> `ls -t` lists things by time of last change, with most recently changed files or
+> directories first.
+> In what order does `ls -R -t` display things?
+Hint: `ls -l` uses a long listing
+> format to view timestamps.
+>
+> > ## Solution
+> > The files/directories in each directory are sorted by time of last change.
+> {: .solution}
+{: .challenge}

 ### Changing the Current Working Directory